-Shooting a basketball is the the most fundamental aspect of the game, and improving your shot is a never ending journey.
+Shooting a basketball is the most fundamental aspect of the game, and working to improve your jump shot is a never-ending journey.
 The process of shooting, and getting better, comes from repetition and muscle memory.

 This guide will walk you through a shooting workout that will help teach the repetition necessary to build your individual mechanics.

 To become a pure shooter, you must stop thinking about every shot, and train your body to follow the necessary steps each time.
 Taking your mind out of the equation makes your body shoot exactly as you’ve practiced.

 It might also benefit you to find a good indoor court to practice on.

 Here are the drills and shot charts of an elite shooter’s workout.